techidaily/site-extra-resources/source/_posts/updated-brilliance-on-screen-an-examination-of-hps-4k-z32x.md

 ![hp-dreamcolor-z32x-ports](https://images.wondershare.com/filmora/article-images/hp-dreamcolor-z32x-ports.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If we talk about the connectivity and ports then you will be able to manage enough peripheral connections with ease.
 This professional class monitor comes with one DisplayPort 1.2, 4 USB 3.0 ports, HDMI 2.0 and 1.4 ports and Mini DisplayPort 1.2 port.
 You will find two USB ports on rear side of this monitor whereas rest two are available on left bezel.
 It also includes one 3.5mm audio jack but the speakers are missing in this 4K monitor.
 However, users can access LCD speakers of HP via this audio jack.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vEYkX2NJgZw?si=IaHqlqJcYipwUOht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## HP DreamColor Z32X Features and Performance